postsharp/Metalama.Documentation/content/conceptual/installing/install-vsx.md

     ![wizard_asking_consent](../../images/ext_manage_consent.png)

-7. Click "Modify" to complete installation
+7. Click "Modify" to complete the installation.

     To continue installing the extension, click on the `Modify` button.
 Once clicked the wizard will start installing the extension as shown below.

     ![metalama_install_progress](../../images/metalama_install_progress.png)

-    Finally, when the wizard is done installing it will show the result as shown below.
+    Finally, when the wizard is installed, it will show the result below.

     ![metalama_install_done](../../images/metalama_install_done.png)

-## Checking that the extension is installed

-To check that the installation had been successfull go to the same visual studio marketplace again via the Extensions menu and then try to locate "Metalama".
-If the installation had been successful you should see the following screenshot with a green tick mark on the top right indicating that indeed the extension have been installed correctly!
+To check that the installation was successful, go to the Extensions Manager.
+If the installation had succeeded, you should see the following screenshot with a green tick mark on the top right indicating that the extension has been installed correctly!

 ![metalama_already_installed](../../images/metalama_already_installed.png)

 ## Installing Metalama Command-Line Tool

 Although you won't probably need it during your first days with Metalama, it's good to know what a Metalama command-line tool exists.
 For details, see <xref:dotnet-tool>.
-No worry, we will remind you  when it when you will need it.
+No worry, we will remind you when you will need it.